Modelling the Guaranteed Income Supplement (GIS)

 Back to top

-Example Cases in Snap Projections
+Example cases in Snap Projections for a single individual

 Our first example is for a single person named Salvatore who receives $16,000 a year of income from a combination of CPP and RRIF income.
 He also receives his OAS pension, and this is not included in the calculation of his GIS benefit.
 Here are the projections for Salvatore before we include GIS.